Air Pollution In Canada - Is It Possible?

 In eastern Canada, most of these smog events occur from mid-spring through till mid-autumn.
 As a general rule, the hotter the weather is, the more pollution there will be.
 Why?
 Well, most of the air pollution in Canada during heat wave conditions is caused by the frequent influx of hot humid air coming in from the United States (U.S).
 Unfortunately, this air is normally quite polluted since it passes over the industrial regions of the mid-western U.S before continuing on its journey towards the south eastern corner of Canada.

 So if you happen to travel to regions where air pollution in Canada is high during a heat wave, then please be careful.
 You don't want to end up with respiratory problems.

-An interesting case of air pollution in Canada occurred in the city of Sunbury, Ontario from the late nineteenth century to the 1950's.
-The region around Sunbury recorded toxic levels of atmospheric SO2 due to intensive iron, copper and nickel mining practices.
+An interesting case of air pollution in Canada occurred in the city of Sudbury, Ontario from the late nineteenth century to the 1950's.
+The region around Sudbury recorded toxic levels of atmospheric SO2 due to intensive iron, copper and nickel mining practices.
 As a consequence, many forests in the region suffered due to acid rain.
-Since the 1960s, there has been a 90% decrease in the amount of SO2 emissions and eight million trees have been planted to replace the ones lost.
+Since the 1960's, there has been a 90% decrease in the amount of SO2 emissions and approximately eight million trees have been planted to replace the ones lost.